 CFPF Draft Guidelines

-The public comment period for the Draft Guidelines is open through January 31, 2021.
-Find more information, including the notice for public comment on the Virginia Town Hall site here.
+Draft Guidelines for the administration of the Fund were released in December 2020.
+These guidelines will inform the annual grant manual, scoring criteria, and other aspects of administration of the Fund.
+A public comment period for the Draft Guidelines closed on January 31, 2021.
+Find more information, including the notice for public comment and comments submitted on the Virginia Town Hall site here.

 VFMA hosted a Lunch & Learn event on December 15 on this topic with Deputy Secretary of Natural Resources, Joshua Saks.
 A recording of this event is available on this page below.

 VFMA hosted a Lunch & Learn on the Community Flood Preparedness Fund for local floodplain managers.
 This event included a presentation by Deputy Secretary of Natural Resources, Joshua Saks, followed by a Q & A Session.
 The recording for this event is available below.